virtualagc/virtualagc/DrawingTree/README.txt

 In some cases, the DRAWING column (or the drawing numbers listed in the cells) may have several equally-valid alternatives, in which case that are separated by " or ".
 For example, "DRAWING1 or DRAWING2 or DRAWING3".
+In cases where the cell needs to specify both the drawing and quantity, this would instead be "DRAWING1 or DRAWING2 or DRAWING3,QTY".
+I.e., the same quantity applies whatever the number of alternative drawings.

 Sometimes, the part number is formed by some complicated rule which is difficult to specify properly in this kind of format, such as "Look up in table X of